 The following month, the four men were called for interrogations after they formally informed the authorities about founding the Union for Human Rights and requested a licence.
 The Bureau of Investigation and Prosecution (BIP) summoned all four men for interrogations and they were made to sign pledges to close down the organization.
 However the BIP accused Mohammad al-Otaibi and Abdullah al-Attawi of resuming their activism and opened a new case against them which began at the SCC on 30 November 2016.

-Further information on UA: 124/17 Index: MDE 23/6450/2017 Issue Date: 8 June 2017
+UA: 124/17 Index: MDE 23/6391/2017 Issue Date: 2 June 2017